growerp/growerp/README.md

 flutter run
 ```
 ## Use with docker
+Super simple!

-In the docker directory there is a README.md to run the complete system in docker images locally.
+In the docker directory there is a README.md to run the complete system with docker images locally.

 ### Some phone screen shots:
 <div style="text-align: center">